Maven Enforcer Rule dependOnAllProjects

 Jacoco Use Case

-Jacoco is a free Java code coverage library.
-When used in a multimodule project, after building and running tests for all those subproject which contain source code, the build must execute jacoco:report-aggregate.
+JaCoCo is a free Java code coverage library.
+When used in a multimodule project, after building and running tests for all subprojects that contain source code, the build must execute jacoco:report-aggregate.

-This creates a structured code coverage report (HTML, XML, and CSV) from multiple projects within Maven reactor.
-The report is created from all modules that the project depends on, and optionally that subproject itself.
-From those projects class and source files as well as JaCoCo execution data files will be collected.
-In addition execution data is collected from the project itself.
-This also allows to create coverage reports when tests are in separate projects than the code under test, for example in case of integration tests.
+This creates a structured (code coverage)[https://en.wikipedia.org/wiki/Code_coverage] report (HTML, XML, and CSV) from multiple projects within Maven reactor.
+The aggregated report is generated from all subprojects that the project depends on, and optionally from the subproject itself.
+The class and source files, as well as JaCoCo execution data files, will be collected from those projects.

-With Maven Enforcer Rule dependOnAllProjects the subproject can ensure that all other subprojects are indeed listed as its dependencies, or exceptions are configured properly.
+With Maven Enforcer Rule dependOnAllProjects, the subproject can ensure that all other subprojects are indeed listed as its dependencies, or that exceptions are configured properly.